BCAPOP Volunteer Committees

 BCAPOP Member Programs are also represented on a variety of committees at local, provincial and national levels in order to give a voice to BCAPOP Program Members.

-The BCAPOP Conference Committee is responsible for the conference schedule, speaker selection, exhibitor attraction/selection and fundraising activities at the conference.
-It is hosted by Monica Fitzpatrick, BCAPOP Administrative Coordinator, and its members include Erin Johnson, Adrienne Johnny, Helen Rex and Heather Cameron.
-The BCAPOP Conference Committee is also open to BCAPOP Program Members.
+The BCAPOP Conference Advisory Committee is responsible for the conference schedule, speaker selection, exhibitor attraction/selection and fundraising activities at the conference.
+It is hosted by Monica Fitzpatrick, BCAPOP's Manager, Member & Board Relations, and its members include Erin Johnson, Adrienne Johnny, Helen Rex and Heather Cameron.
+The BCAPOP Conference Advisory Committee is also open to BCAPOP Program Members.
 If you would like to be a part of this committee please contact Monica Fitzpatrick.

 Sarah Payne, Retired RN & RM, MA, MCS